shrhdk/theta-plugin-web-ui-browser/README.md

 Simple web browser that can access the web UI of THETA plug-in even on Android 9. ([日本語版はこちら](README.ja.md))

-On Android 9, when the cellular network is enabled, the the browser can not connect to the web UI of the THETA plugin.
+On Android 9, when the cellular network is enabled, the browser can not connect to the web UI of the THETA plugin.

 ## Usage